vba/NBlast/README.md

 NBlast is quite simple, easy in configuration, deployment and usage.
 It's based on such well-recommended project as Owin, WebApi and Lucene.NET.

+NBlast was widely tested with NLog but it can easily work with large variety of log emitters.

 Installation
 -------
 *TODO*